erling6232/imagedata/paper.md

 ## Converting data from DICOM and back

-In many situations you need to process patient data using a tool that do not accept DICOM data.
+In some workflows you need to process patient data using a tool that do not accept DICOM data.
 In order to maintain the coupling to patient data, you may convert your data to e.g. NIfTI and back.

 ### Example using the command line utility image_data

 ~~~
+# Original DICOM data in dicomDir/
 image_data --of nifti niftiDir dicomDir

 # Now do your processing on Nifti data in niftiDir/,
+# ...
 # leaving the result in niftiResult/.

 # Convert the niftiResult back to DICOM,